patriciaaramayom/Budget-Calculator-Expense-Divider/README.md

 ### Input: money spent(value), number of people who must share the cost(value),
 ### Process:

-  1.Ask the user for the value of money spent.
+  1. Ask the user for the value of money spent.

-  2.Ask the user for the number of people who must share the cost.
+  2. Ask the user for the number of people who must share the cost.

   3. money spent/number of people who must share the cost.